tbrowder/PDF-Document/README.md

 COPYRIGHT and LICENSE
 =====================

-Copyright © 2021 Tom Browder
+Copyright © 2021-2022 Tom Browder

-This library is free software; you can redistribute it or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute it or modify it under the Artistic License 2.0.